EnviroNews

 2. Public access to data: EarthSpotter provides the public with access to data on companies in their area and the types of pollutants being discharged.
 This allows for greater transparency and encourages informed decisions about where to spend money and how to hold polluters accountable.

 3. Reporting environmental threats: The platform enables the public to report all kinds of environmental threats, from air pollution to poor storm water management practices.
-Qualified attorneys then review these reports.
-If a legal solution is possible, EarthSpotter works to arrange legal action, either through its own attorneys or through partner firms and non-profits.
+Your report may be used to hold polluters accountable through legal action.

 A Call to Action